dobrinpetkov/getting_and_cleaning_data/README.md

 	* train/subject_train.txt
 	* train/X_train.txt
 	* train/y_train.txt

 The datasets in **test/Inertial Signals/** and **train/Inertial Signals/** are not read as we do not need them for the analysis.

 2. Steps 2 - extracting measurements on the mean and standard deviation, merging the test and train datasets and naming the variables with more descriptive names.
-Here I have assumed that by measurements on the mean and standard deviation for each measurement.
-For example, that implies that *fBodyAcc-mean()-X* is included and *fBodyAcc-meanFreq()-X* as the last one is *weighted* average of the frequency components.
+Here I have assumed that by measurements on the mean and standard deviation for each measurement it is meant columns that contain one of the strigns **mean()** or **std()**.
+For example, that implies that *fBodyAcc-mean()-X* is included and *fBodyAcc-meanFreq()-X* is not as the latteris *weighted* average of the frequency components.

 3. Step 3 is done next which is adding descriptive activity names to name the activities in the dataset.